anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 4. Verify signature of the received wrapped CA certificate object using the domain certificate contained in the voucher.
 If the validation of the signature fails, the pledge SHOULD reply with a 403 Forbidden.
 It signals that the object could not be verified and has not been accepted.
 5. If the received CA certificates are not self-signed, i.e., an intermediate CA certificate, verify them against an already installed trust anchor, as described in section 4.1.3 of {{RFC7030}}.

-In case of success, the pledge SHOULD reply with 200 OK.
+In case of success, the pledge SHOULD reply with HTTP 200 OK without a response body.